saumitrash/task-app/README.md

 ## Future work

-- responsiveness
+- **Responsiveness**: changing the number of grid columns with screen size
-- form validation
+- **Robust form validation**: stronger validation for password, and maybe other fields
-- Truncate title and description in a Task card
+- **Truncate title and description in a Task card**: we may want to put a limit on the number of character allowed in these fields.
+Moreover, we can also show a truncated form on the dashboard if these excede a certain length.
-- good practice: to confirm with user before deleting a task!
+- **Prompt before delete**: good practice to confirm with user before deleting a task!